oracle/oci-grafana-metrics/docs/macos.md

 ## Configure Grafana

+You can use a manual configuration or a programatic configuration.
+In case you want to use the datasource.yaml based plugin configuration you can refers to this document: [Data source configuration using yaml file](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/datasource_configuration.md)

+For Manual installation use the following steps:

 ![Screen Shot 2018-12-17 at 3.23.46 PM](images/Screen%20Shot%202018-12-17%20at%203.23.46%20PM.png)

 Log in with the default username `admin` and the password `admin`.
 You will be prompted to change your password.
 Click **Skip** or **Save** to continue.